GuruMaps/iOSManual/02-features.md

 ## Navigation {#navigation}

-Galileo Offline Maps gives you the ability to find the best route and get step by step directions for your drive or walk.
+Galileo Offline Maps gives you the ability to find the best route and get step by step directions for your drive or walk \(**Internet connection required**\).

-**Note**: building a route requires Internet connection

 #### Create route